docupike/docs/SUPPORT.md

 ## About us

-### Who is synetics?
+### Who are we?

-Docupike and i-doit are both maintained by the company synetics GmbH, located in Düsseldorf/Germany.
+Docupike and i-doit are both maintained by the company i-doit GmbH, located in Düsseldorf/Germany.
 Learn more about [us][about-us] on our website.

 ### Where can I get professional consulting/trainings for my documentation project?